 Staff may become aware of warning signs which indicate a student is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should alert the Headteacher or Assistant Headteacher.
+These warning signs should always be taken seriously and staff observing any of these warning signs should alert the Headteacher or a member of SLT.